SimpleLuke/cv/README.md

 ## <a name="about_me">About me 🙋</a>

-As a proactive, enthusiastic, and resilient **Full Stack Software Developer** with expertise in React, Node.js, and MongoDB, I am passionate about building innovative and user-friendly applications.
-You can find me bouldering, reading up on the latest tech trends, or learning new things when I'm not coding.
+I am a recent graduate of Makers Coding Academy, with prior software development experience in front-end web development.
+I have a strong customer service background and am confident in contributing to and leading various teams.
+Additionally, I have experience managing the communication between clients and the relevant technical departments of a busy performance theatre.

-As a former professional [theatre actor](https://youtu.be/cwZIPJxuqoM) (you will find me with a bald head in 0:20), I honed my skills in logical thinking and creative problem-solving, which has been invaluable in my journey to becoming a software developer.
+As a former professional [theatre actor](https://youtu.be/cwZIPJxuqoM) (you will find me with a bald head in 0:20), I notice acting and software development are very similar.
+They combined arts and craftsmanship to bring people together.
+As a software developer and an actor, I turn innovative ideas into tangible software by putting my soul, youth and lower back pain.

-My experience as a professional theatre actor equipped me to become a strong communicator and best teammate.
 Through software development, I have found a way to channel my creativity and problem-solving skills towards creating valuable tools that can positively impact people's lives.
-It's incredible how I can turn an idea into a reality with just my brain and a computer.
-I believe good technologies bring people together.
+I believe good technologies bring people together!

-I am excited to be a part of the revolution in technology, and I look forward to contributing my skills to develop solutions that address real-world problems.
+I am excited to be a part of the revolution in technology.

 ## <a name="tech-stack">Tech stack 🤖</a>